 This collection of Mark's essays published over the last 30 years and edited and updated for the 21st century, provides an overview of the natural history of Japan throughout the year.
 Illustrated with line drawings by Hisashi Masuda.

-Publication will be during summer 2013.
-If you are interested in obtaining a copy as soon as it becomes available, drop a line to JNG.
+Published on 7 November 2013, it was initially produced through crowd-sourced sponsorship.
+If you are interested in obtaining a copy as soon as it becomes openly available, drop a line to: email@example.com.